Greener Great Coxwell Community Energy

 How would the scheme work?

-Our proposal is to use a ground source heating system powered by a solar installation.
-Heat distribution would be through an insulated pipe network connected to each participating home via a small heat interface unit.
-Similar schemes are common on the continent and several are under construction or in planning locally, for example at North Aston and Upper Heyford in north Oxfordshire and at Swaffham in Cambridgeshire (https://heatingswaffhamprior.co.uk ).
+Our proposal is to use a ground source heating system powered by a solar installation or wind turbine.
+The options are to distribute high temperature water through an insulated pipe network from a central heat pump or to distribute low temperature water and boost the temperature at each property using individual heat pumps.
+Such District Heat Networks or Shared Loop networks are common on the continent and several are under construction or in planning locally, for example at North Aston and Upper Heyford in north Oxfordshire and at Swaffham in Cambridgeshire (https://heatingswaffhamprior.co.uk ).
 Households not wishing to participate would not be affected in any way.

 To help with our understanding and potential for such a scheme, we became members of the Low Carbon Hub (https://www.lowcarbonhub.org/), the Oxfordshire organisation working to promote Community based and sustainable energy sources, and the South East Energy Hub (www.energyhub.org.uk), a collaboration of Local Enterprise Partnerships working to support local energy projects in south-east England.
 The latter provides grants for feasibility studies and business development via the Rural Community Energy Fund, which we would hope to take advantage of.
 We have also made contact with other projects including Heating Upper Heyford (https://heatupperheyford.wixsite.com/website), joined the Greater South East Energy Hub (https://www.energyhub.org.uk) and held discussions and taken expert advice from several renewable energy consultancies.

-To look at a good comparative scheme, Swaffham has 163 households that are interested and over 150 are expected to sign up to an Energy Contract.
+Swaffham in Cambridgeshire is at an advanced stage with 163 households that are interested and over 150 are expected to sign up to an Energy Contract.
 If you wish to understand how the Swaffham scheme works in more detail then please look at their website – www.heatingswaffhamprior.co.uk .